Governor Chris Christie • Lt.Governor Kim Guadagno

 Back to the Questions

-6. Does the party responsible for conducting the remediation have to notify the current occupant(s)/tenant(s) of the site?
+6. Does the person responsible for conducting the remediation have to notify the current occupant(s)/tenant(s) of the site?

 Yes, public notification should be provided to current occupant(s)/tenant(s) of record.